GoogleCloudPlatform/practical-ml-vision-book/README.md

 ### Run through the notebooks

 * In JupyterLab, navigate to the folder practical-ml-vision-book/02_ml_models
-* Run the notebook 02a, then run notebook 02b
+* Open the notebook 02a.
+  * Edit | Clear All Outputs
+  * Read and run each cell one-by-one by typing Shift + Enter. (or click Run | Restart Kernel and Run All Cells)
+  * Go to the list of running Terminals and Kernels (the second button from the top on the extreme left of JupyterLab)
+  * Stop the 02a notebook.  <b>Stop the Kernel every time you finish running a notebook.</b> Otherwise, you will run out of memory.
+* Now, open and run notebook 02b, and repeat steps listed above.
-* Then navigate to Chapter 3.
-Run *only* the flowers5 notebooks in this folder.
+* In Chapter 3, run *only* the flowers5 notebooks (3a and 3b on MobileNet).
+  * Run 3a_transfer_learning
+  * Run 3b_finetune_MOBILENETV2_flowers5 -- note that if AdamW is not found, you may have to restart the kernel.
+See instructions in notebook.
   * Many of the flowers104 notebooks will require a more powerful machine.
 We did these notebooks using TPUs.
 See README_TPU.md for details.
-    You can try adding more GPUs if you don't have access to TPUs.
+You can try adding more GPUs if you don't have access to TPUs but this has not been tested.
-  * Explore the flowers104 notebooks as and when you need to explore the specific backbone architecture.
+* In Chapter 4
-* In Chapter 4, unet segmentation will work on a T4.
-Skip the other notebooks unless you have a TPU.
+  * Unet segmentation will work on a T4.
+  * *Recommend Skipping this* Follow the Readme directions in the directory to try out RetinaNet.
+You'll need a high-bandwidth internet connection to download and upload the 12 GB dataset.
+Also, a Workbench instance with TensorFlow 2.7+ (not 2.6).

 * In Chapter 5, you can run the notebooks in any order.
 * In Chapter 6, run the notebooks in order.
 * In Chapter 7, run the notebooks in order.